 Enjoy a captivating voyage on the majestic Nile to uncover an ancient world of rarely visited sites and secrets aboard the elegant Mövenpick MS Darakum.
-Cruising from the ancient city of Luxor to magnificent Cairo, discover the iconic sights of Egypt including the Valley of the Kings and the Pyramids of Giza on this fascinating cruise.
+Cruising from the ancient city of Luxor to magnificent Cairo, discover the iconic sights of Egypt including the Valley of the Kings and the Pyramids of Giza on this fascinating river cruise.

 • Visit the final resting place of Tutankamun in the Valley of the Kings